nkarasiak/dzetsaka/README.md

 The shapefile must have a column which contains your classification numbers *(1,3,4...)*.
 Otherwise if you use text or anything else it certainly won't work.

 ## Installation of scikit-learn
-On Linux simply open terminal and type :
+On **Linux** simply open terminal and type :
 `pip install scikit-learn`

-On Windows, you have few more steps to do.
-Open Windows menu, and search for *OsGeo4W Shell*, open it as administrator (left click > open as an administrator), then type :<br/>
+On **Windows**, you have few more steps to do.
+In the explorer, search for OsGeo4W Shell, right click to open it as an administrator.
-`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

-After get-pip.py has been downloaded write :<br/> `python get-pip.py`

 Now use pip in OsGeo Shell like on Linux.
-Just type :<br/> `pip install scikit-learn`
+Just type :<br/>
+`pip install scikit-learn`

 You can now use **Random Forest**, **SVM**, or **KNN** !